-In June 2019, we established the CSR Activity Promotion Committee (Responsible officer: Director in charge of CSR.
+In June FY2019, we established the CSR Activity Promotion Committee (Responsible officer: Director in charge of CSR.
 Members: CSR-related divisions.
 Secretariat: General Affairs Department and Corporate Planning Office.) and commenced activities such as understanding social demands related to CSR and compiling CSR activity results for information disclosure.

-In fiscal 2022, we newly established ESG Promotion Office and work to strengthen our ESG activities in order to further improve our social reputation and trust, and to realize our company motto, corporate philosophy, and management philosophy.
+In FY2022, we newly established ESG Promotion Office and work to strengthen our ESG activities with the intention of further improve our social reputation and trust, and realize our company motto, corporate philosophy, and management philosophy.